BOOK REVIEW: Steve Early (2011). The Civil Wars in US Labor: Birth of a New Workers’ Movement or Death Throes of the Old? Haymarket.

 “went into unions to change the balance of power between labor and capital by first changing power relationships within unions themselves.” (p.16)

-The other segment chose to build a base on college campuses in the hope of being able to inject revolutionary politics back into the labor movement when it rose again.
+The other segment retreated to college campuses in the hope of being able to inject revolutionary politics back into the labor movement when it rose again.

 How successful were these strategies?

-From the abundance of evidence in Early’s book, we can conclude that the dedication, hard work and personal sacrifice of union activists is an insufficient social force, on its own, to counter the combined power of the capitalist class and the union bureaucracy.
+Early provides an abundance of evidence that the dedication, hard work, and personal sacrifice of union activists is not sufficient, on its own, to counter the combined power of the capitalist class and the union bureaucracy.

-We can be certain that capital will continue to assault labor, and workers will continue to defend their rights.
-Whether workers prevail will depend on the extent to which they fight as a class, using their greatest power – the power to stop production.
-When the working class is on the ascendance, this can happen spontaneously.
-When the class is on the defensive, workers need the intervention of socialists to show them what they are capable of achieving.
+The capitalist class will continue to assault labor, and workers will continue to fight for their rights.
+Whether workers prevail will depend on the extent to which they fight as a class, using their power to stop production.

 Our most urgent task is to reconnect the labor movement with the genuine socialist tradition.
-For this to happen, labor activists need socialist politics and socialist organizations must reconstitute themselves to place those who lead in the workplace in the leadership of the organization.
+For this to happen, labor activists need socialist politics, and socialist organizations need workplace leaders.

-Early does not use his hard-won knowledge and experience to rebuild the link between the cause of labor and the struggle for socialism; he attacks it.
-In the final chapter, he promotes the most vulgar anti-Marxism, equating the victory of the workers’ state in Russia under Lenin with its crushing defeat under Stalin.
+Early does not use his impressive experience to rebuild the link between the cause of labor and the struggle for socialism; he attacks it.
+His final chapter repeats the most vulgar anti-Marxism, equating the victory of the workers’ state in Russia under Lenin with its crushing defeat under Stalin.

-Like other recent books that address the state of US labor (Solidarity Divided, Labor in Trouble and Transition), Civil Wars rejects a political solution to the class war in favor of reforming ‘the house of labor.’
-As Early documents so well, this strategy has failed in the past.
-And it will continue to fail, because it ignores the power of the working class to transform society.
+Like other books that address the state of US labor, such as Solidarity Divided, and Labor in Trouble and Transition, Civil Wars rejects a political solution to the class war in favor of reforming ‘the house of labor.’
+As Early documents so well, this strategy is doomed to fail.
+The alternative is to champion the power of the working class to end capitalist rule on the job and also in society.